Bryan-ZhengRui/CrossT-Net_Pytorch/README.md

 # CrossT-Net_Pytorch
-The code will be released after the paper is accepted.
+The code will be released in https://github.com/Bryan-ZhengRui/CrossT-Net after the paper is accepted.